Instagram/LibCST/README.rst

 LibCST parses Python 3.6 or Python 3.7 source code as a CST tree that keeps all formatting details (comments, whitespaces, parentheses, etc).
-It's useful for building automated refactoring (codemod) applications, code formatters, linters, etc.
+It's useful for building automated refactoring (codemod) applications and linters.

 .. intro-end

 .. why-libcst-intro-start

 LibCST creates a compromise between an Abstract Syntax Tree (AST) and a traditional Concrete Syntax Tree (CST).
 By carefully reorganizing and naming node types and fields, we've created a lossless CST that looks and feels like an AST.